Jeankaneki/AndWeatherApp/README.md

 ## How to Use
 1. **Welcome Screen**
-    - Click "View Weather" to see weekly data
+    - Click "start" to see weekly data

 2. **Weather Display Screen**
     - View temperatures